Here’s a super easy pre-writing practice sheet to try out with your little one. Great for fine motor skills!

-We recently tried out Traceables, where F used handy templates to learn to draw shapes.
-Using a pen to draw anything other than scribbles can be a hard fine motor skill to manage, but I wanted to see how he would do just copying lines.
+Using a pen to draw anything other than scribbles can be a hard fine motor skill for little ones to manage, and I wanted to see how my son would do just tracing lines.

 I made a practice sheet with five different dotted lines, printed it onto white cardstock then used my new laminator to cover it and make it wipe-clean.
 This way, I just need a baby wipe or damp cloth to remove the lines and he can keep practising!

 This was F’s first attempt.
 I did the top straight line to demonstrate and he did the others.
 I think he lost concentration at the end!

 This was attempt number two – he started from the bottom and worked up.
 I didn’t get a “final” photo as he grabbed a baby wipe as soon as he’d finished!